 If you do not have a copy of the order form or line set ticket, or the bus is lacking the certification decal, you may also contact your local dealer to verify if the bus has the required option code.
 This will require providing the last eight characters of the vehicle VIN. #

-Certification Decal example below.
 Location: Label would be aft of the entrance door above first passenger window

 Pre-2014